anonymous-for-submit/MAS_testing_repairing/README.md

 run` pip install -r requirement.txt `  to prepare the environment for each MAS.

+## Source code and experiments

+Source code and experiment result for Self-Collaboration Code Generation (SCCG) can be found in `./Experiments/Self-Collaboration`.
+You can and run the scripts under  `./sh`  to regenerate the result.

+Source code and experiment result for MetaGPT can be found in `./Experiments/metagpt`.
+You can and run the scripts under  `./z_scripts`  to regenerate the result.

+Source code and experiment result for PairCoder can be found in `./Experiments/PairCoder`.You can and run the scripts under  `./z_scripts`  to regenerate the result.

 ## More Experiment Result

 The full result of RQ2 can be found in `./More_results/RQ2_all_result.pdf`